 I recently found and used one in Cambridge.
 I loved it there.
 The instructor was incredibly helpful and even went as far to to give me some free time at the end.
-I think there’s a lot to be said for using a smaller, local flight simulator, as the people running it are just as much of an AVGeek as you are!
+I think there’s a lot to be said for using a smaller (less corporate), local flight simulator centre, as the people running it are just as much of an AVGeek as you are!

 Buyagift offer flight simulator experiences at many reputable UK flight centres.
 Their rates are fair, and their flight simulator sessions cram in as much experience possible into the time allocated.
 Plus they make great gifts, too (obviously).

 At Buyagift you purchase a ‘flight simulator experience’.
 This session is especially made for beginners.
 There’s a huge offering of several popular planes, making for an exciting and highly realistic experience.
-Flight simulators from Buyagift take you the nearest you’ll get to really flying planes such as the Boeing 737.
-It’s so accurate that these very simulators are used to train commercial pilots, too.
+Flight simulators take you the nearest you’ll get to really flying planes such as the Boeing 737.
+In fact, the experience is so accurate that the same simulators are used to train commercial pilots.

-Essentially you get to fly planes that you simply wouldn’t be able to normally — unless you worked all the way through the ranks.
+For aviation students Simulators are a great way to fly planes that wouldn’t be able to normally — until you work all the way through the ranks.
 You can try things you wouldn’t usually do in real life.
-Plus simulators bring the additional benefit of no fuel costs or landing fees; hence why they they’re cheaper than real flight experiences.
+Plus simulators bring the additional benefit of no fuel costs or landing fees (hence why they they’re cheaper than.)